 - ul.
 Elżbietańska 4/8 80-894 Gdańsk

-While in Sopot we popped into this chocolate cafe Pijalnie Czekolady Wedel to hide from the flash of rain only to discover that it’s also a chain which can be found in every major city center in Poland.
+We popped into one of the top cafes in Sopot, a chocolate cafe Pijalnie Czekolady Wedel, to hide from the flash of rain only to discover that it’s also a chain which can be found in every major city center in Poland.

 We each ordered something different from chocolate pierogies with strawberries and a caramel drizzle, to a raspberry chocolate cake combined with a Rose Flavored Hot Chocolate.
 And you can bet your patotootie when we got to Wroclaw, we went again!

 Often translated as “Hunters’ Stew”, this delicious bowl consists of cabbage and sauerkraut, onions and spices mixed with slices of Polish kielbasa sausages.
-It is typically served with slices of bread to better soak up every drop!
+It is one of the most traditional Polish meals typically served with slices of bread to better soak up every drop!
 And believe me, I did!
 Other variations of the dish include chicken, pork, beef or game.
 This was possibly my second favorite meal while in Poland!

 This meal is also quite traditionally found in Belarus, Lithuania and Ukraine.
 This was the perfect meal in the evening after a hard days sightseeing!
-I saw it several times on the menu before I finally got to in while eating at the Wroclaw City Hall Restaurant, Piwnica Świdnicka, which is the oldest restaurant in Europe with equally charming Medieval decor!
+One of the top restaurants in Wroclaw is the City Hall Restaurant, Piwnica Świdnicka, which is the oldest restaurant in Europe with equally charming Medieval decor!
 The beer hall restaurant is named after the brewer which once sold their beer here.
-Today you can find traditional Polish cuisine!
+Today, you can find traditional Polish cuisine!

 Another similar version came in a bread bowl which made it extra delicious!